Stekeblad/Stekeblads-Video-Uploader/README.md

 # Stekeblad's Video Uploader
-In July 2020 Stekeblads Video Uploader past 20 000 uploaded videos in a single month for the first time!
-Not only that, it past a total of 400 downloads since the release of version 1.0 in february 2018!
-Thank you all past, current and future users!

 ## Easier bulk uploads to YouTube
 Helps people who upload a lot of videos to YouTube by automatically